How to Smoke Peppers – Make Delicious Smoked Peppers Easily

 If you don't have an electric smoker, you need to start your fire, add your wood, and bring the temperature of your offset smoke to no lower than 200°, and no higher than 225°.

-After the smoker/smoke has reached the recommended temperature, lay out some aluminum foil on the cooking surface, away from the fire, and carefully lay down your peppers on them.
+After the smoker has reached the recommended temperature, lay out some aluminum foil on the cooking surface, away from the fire, and carefully lay down your peppers on them.

-Note: If you want a bolder taste on your smoked peppers, use a mesquite or hickory wood.
+Note: If you want a bolder taste on your vegetables, use a mesquite or hickory wood.
 For lighter taste, pecan or a fruit wood like peach might be better to enhance the flavor.

 After your peppers start smoking, keep checking the temperature frequently to maintain it at the recommended levels.